Handle Incoming Calls 24/7: XBert AI Answers Questions, Books Appointments, and More.

 • PIN-protected extensions to prevent unauthorized access

-• 2FA for remote logins
+• 2FA (two-factor authentication) for remote logins

 • Restricted international dialing to avoid fraud